What to Flush or NOT to Flush?

 Facial Tissue or Kleenexes

 Don’t flush.
 You might think because these come on a roll like toilet paper, sold on the same aisle and are made from similar materials that they are flushable too.
-The fact is, it isn’t just the size of an entire paper towel compared to a few squares of TP, it’s also the fibrous makeup of the towels that isn’t suitable for your sewer.
+The fact is, it isn’t just the size of an entire paper towel compared to a few squares of TP, it’s also the fibrous makeup of the towels that aren’t suitable for your sewer.
 Pitch them the trash instead!
 To go a step further, stop buying them at all and use washable cloths and rags instead.
 This is better for your wallet and the environment.

 Baby Wipes or “Flushable” Wipes